cps-org/cps/development.rst

 if and when the text is subsequently revised.
 Therefore, do not try to use all available space or slavishly wrap at a particular column.
-Rather, keep lines shorter
+Rather, keep lines shorter,
-and try to break at "natural" boundaries, and **always** break after a sentence.
+try to break at "natural" boundaries, and **always** break after a sentence.
 As a semi-hard limit, reST text should avoid exceeding 79 characters on a line;
 however, "properly" broken lines should rarely approach that limit.

+Consider also `Semantic Line Breaks`_ for more details.
+While those guidelines are not precisely followed here, there is significant overlap, especially in rationale.
+(Here, we tend to add or omit breaks in a way that keeps line length somewhat consistent within a paragraph.
+However, the placement of breaks should still *roughly* follow SLB guidance.)

 Commits
 ^^^^^^^